rathodkanishk/object-oriented-programming-in-java-specialization/readMe.md

 You can find out more about the specialization [**here**](https://www.coursera.org/specializations/object-oriented-programming).

+_**The primary purpose of this repository is to maintain a record of my progress through the courses.**_
 - I will constantly update this repository as I progress through the courses.
 - I only wish to document my progress here, and do not advocate unethical, or unscrupulous behaviour.

-*This repository is the beginning of my programming journey, and contains all my coursework from this course!*
+*This repository is the beginning of my programming journey!*

 ***Kanishk :black_heart:***